vigingeorge/Exercise/README.md

+# Repository Overview

-This repository has two exercises which does the below
+This repository contains two exercises that cover the following tasks:

-Task 1:
+## Task 1: Kafka Event Producer and Consumer APIs

-Two python programs as APIs which are containierized to produce and consume events from a Kafka topic locally

-Task 2
+In this task, you'll find two Python programs that have been containerized to create APIs for producing and consuming events from a Kafka topic locally.
+These programs are designed to demonstrate how to work with Kafka in a containerized environment.

+### Program Details:

+- **Producer API**: This program provides a FastAPI-based API that produces events and sends them to a Kafka topic.

+- **Consumer API**: This program provides a FastAPI-based API that consumes events from a Kafka topic.

+## Task 2: Azure Redis Cache Terraform Module

+In this task, you'll find a Terraform module that simplifies the provisioning of an Azure Redis Cache service with support for private endpoints.

+### Module Details:

-Create a terraform module to provision an Azure Redis Cache service which supports private end point
+The Terraform module allows you to create an Azure Redis Cache service with private endpoint support.
+This module abstracts the underlying configuration and resources required to set up the Redis Cache service securely within a virtual network.